-ACAUTION Contact with hot engine parts can cause severe burns.
+A CAUTION Contact with hot engine parts can cause severe burns.
 Use caution when starting or stopping the genset from the standard set mounted control panel.
-The access cover should always be mounted on the genset during operation.
+The access cover should always be installed on the genset during operation.

 - 1. Turn air conditioners and large electrical loads off.
-(Open the fuel supply valve on LPG fueled models.) - 2.
-Hold the Start/Stop switch in the START position (Figure 6).
+Open the fuel supply valve (if equipped). - 2.
+Hold the Start/Stop switch in the Start (I) position (Figure 6).
 Release the switch when the genset starts.